hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/272_037_alasinga.md

 ground as a mere patriotism, and nothing more.

 . . .
 Now my son, do not lose courage. . . .
 Send me the
-*Vedanta-Sutras* and the Bhâshyas (commentaries) of all the sects....
+*Vedanta-Sutras* and the Bhāshyas (commentaries) of all the sects....
 I am in His hands.
 What is the use of going back to India?
 India cannot further my ideas.
 This country takes kindly to my ideas.
 I will go back when I get the Command.
 In the meanwhile, do you all gently and